 l) Oversee the investors’ relation program to establish effective communication with shareholders.

-5.1 The Directors may exercise all such powers of the Company and do all such acts on behalf of the Company in managing the business of the Company within the scope of the Company’s Memorandum and Articles of Association (“M&A”) and the Companies Act, 1965 and their subsequent amendments thereto.
+5.1 The Directors may exercise all such powers of the Company and do all such acts on behalf of the Company in managing the business of the Company within the scope of the Company’s Constitution and the CA 2016 and their subsequent amendments thereto.

 5.2 The Board must establish a clear written procedure for matters requiring the Board’s approval and matters delegated to the Board Committees or Management.